shrinktofit/spy/README.md

 ### Step 1

-Under root directory this reposity, excutes the Powershell script `bootstrap.ps1`.
+Under root directory of this reposity, excutes the Powershell script `bootstrap.ps1`.

 This script would let you select two path:

-1. input path - The path to Cocos 3D reposity.
+1. input path - Cocos 3D reposity's root directory.
-2. output path - The path to where you want to put the generated project into.
+2. output path - The generated project's root directory.

 This step would copy files that no needs to convert to Typescript format to output directory.